-Now, a simple erotica e-book doesn’t need to be a timeless classic bound in leather with four colour illustrations, but I could see a gulf between what I could put out with my current tools and what I wanted my readers to see.
+Now, a simple e-book doesn’t need to be a timeless classic bound in leather with four colour illustrations, but I could see a gulf between what I could put out with my current tools and what I wanted my readers to see.

 Every typo, every inconsistency, every poorly formatted title page, every awkwardly placed chapter title, every little thing takes the reader away from the story, and grates back into the everyday world.
-Instead of being engrossed in a sensuous and intimate fantasy, they are jolted into the subway carriage or the bus stop or the lounge room of normality.
+Instead of being engrossed in a fantasy, they are jolted into the subway carriage or the bus stop or the lounge room of normality.

 So I gritted my teeth, downloaded a free copy, loaded up one of my stories, and really looked into Vellum.
 The free download is the whole program, except for the ability to generate output files.
 Nothing is held back; you can preview the finished product, play around with styles and fonts, experiment with different formats.